-Here at the Institute of Technology, Tralee we believe that all students, whatever their personal circumstances, should have every opportunity to achieve their potential.
-However, we also realise that there are many times when student life is not easy.
+Here at the Institute we believe that all students, whatever their personal circumstances, should have every opportunity to achieve their potential.
+We also realise that there are times when student life is not easy.
 Life does not always run smoothly.
-Everyone experiences challenging and difficult times - times when they need the support of people who will listen and have our interests and well-being at heart.
+Everyone experiences challenging and difficult times - times when they need the support of a professional person who will listen and have your interests and well-being at heart.

 It is a specialist, professional, confidential and free service.
 The Service offers individual counselling and workshops to students.
 Individual counselling provides an opportunity for students to talk about and explore the issues that are of concern to them in a safe and supportive environment.
 The Student Counselling Service also provides a variety of workshops to students on areas such as stress management, managing exam anxiety, and dealing with presentations in class, etc. If you or your friends are interested in having any workshops organised please do not hesitate to contact the Counsellor.